montdata/montdocker-observability/README.md

 * Enable SSL for Grafana with a Proxy such as [jwilder/nginx-proxy](https://hub.docker.com/r/jwilder/nginx-proxy/) or [Traefik](https://traefik.io/) with Let's Encrypt
 * Add user authentication via a Reverse Proxy [jwilder/nginx-proxy](https://hub.docker.com/r/jwilder/nginx-proxy/) or [Traefik](https://traefik.io/) for services cAdvisor, Prometheus, & Alerting as they don't support user authenticaiton
 * Terminate all services/containers via HTTPS/SSL/TLS

+## Note:
+The code and scripts used in the project are written by [montdata.com](https://github.com/montdata) :+1:

+## Project philosophy

+The Montd.io project is intended to make it quick and easy for IT Professionals to start monitoring your infrastructure.

+montd-io observability stack should meet the vast majority of users' needs out of the box for **VMs**, **O.S.**, **APP**, **DB** and **CLOUD** ***Monitoring***

+montd-io cloudops should help everyone that needs to manage costs, orchestrate or even have a webpage to start and stop **multi cloud** VMs.
+Based on https://mist.io/ with some additions and dashboards.

+montd-io dataops is a complete stack for storing relational and non relational DATA (with postgreSQL and ElasticSearch), and have a easy management tool (https://www.adminer.org/)

+## Contributing

+Interested in contributing to this project?
+We'd love your help.
+Montd-io is an open platform, built one contribution at a time by users like you.
+See [the CONTRIBUTING file](docs/CONTRIBUTING.md) for instructions on how to contribute.

+## Thanks and a disclaimer
+Thanks to @vegasbrianc work on making a super easy docker stack for running prometheus and grafana.